 The Horsebox upkeep and maintenance is necessary to prevent a breakdown on the road with your horse in tow.
 Taking proper care of your horsebox will also help to protect your horse from accidentally being injured because of a poor maintenance schedule of your horsebox.
-In addition to maintenance take out a good level of horsebox insurance to protect against loss or damage.
+In addition to maintenance, take out a good level of horsebox insurance to protect against loss or damage.

+It is important to look after your new horsebox or a horsebox bought second-hand, making it safe for transporting your prized equine livestock.
 A pre-trip inspection of your horsebox will help to ensure you and your horse will make it to the destination without a problem occurring.
 Things to look at include;

 There are items that do not need to be checked before each time you use the horsebox, but should be added to the list of inspection on a bi-annual basis to make sure of the structural integrity of the box.